wp-plugins/soundcloud-is-gold/readme.txt

 * Possibility to add multiple users for thoses with multiple soundcloud account.
 * Possibility to set a different user in the 'Soundcloud is Gold tab' to add tracks from different people.
 * Add Soundcloud default Width to the options
-* Style sortcode in TinyMCE (editor) because it would be cool and neat;
 * Trigger live preview when changing Soundcloud user name
 * Live search while typing a name in the user name field.
 So if you're looking for someone it's kind of easier.
 * Add 'activities' to a widget